-When conducting online research, you may appreciate the built-in rich text Notes tab, the native full page screen capture, and the Clone tab option which pulls up a duplicate of your current tab to avoid losing it, and the translation tool that can handles web pages in 108 languages.
+When conducting online research, you may appreciate the built-in rich text Notes tab, the native full-page screen capture, the Clone tab option that pulls up a duplicate of your current tab to avoid losing it, and the translation tool that can handles web pages in 108 languages.
 There's even a QR code reader to take you to websites without having to open a dedicated barcode-reading app, and a fun built-in 2D shooting game.

-Regardless of your default search engine, you can do a quick switch to another search tool — eight popular options are supported — by just typing the first letter of its name in the address bar.
+Regardless of your default search engine, you can do a quick switch to another search tool — eight popular options are supported — by just clicking in the address bar.
 The search icons will appear below; tap on one to use it.

 While it lacks extension support or more powerful ad-blocking features found in some of the other best Android browsers, Vivaldi offers a compelling feature set that I hope to see its developers continue to build upon.

-Brave was one of the early entrants offering a mobile ad blocker, which is left on by default.
-The Chromium-based browser provides users with the ability to pay sites for their content using the company’s Basic Attention Token (BAT) system, and Brave's own privacy-minded search engine is now the default.
+Brave was one of the first browsers to offer a built-in mobile ad blocker, which is left on by default.
+The Chromium-based browser provides users with the ability to pay websites for their content using the company’s Basic Attention Token (BAT) system, and Brave's own privacy-minded search engine is now the default.

-I found that a limited number of sites that I read regularly are registered with Brave, but this will obviously vary greatly from user to user.
+I found that that only a few sites that I read regularly were registered with Brave's BAT tokens, but this will obviously vary greatly from user to user.
 There’s no official list of Brave publishers, but a small checkmark appears on the Brave logo in the upper-right corner of the browser when you are on a supported site.

-The browser itself covers all of the basics with a couple nice touches like the ability to set a preferred search engine on standard versus private tabs and some fairly granular privacy settings.
+The browser itself covers all of the basics and adds a couple of nice touches, such as the ability to set different preferred search engines on standard versus private tabs and some fairly granular privacy settings.
 There aren't many options to customize the look or feel beyond turning on a dark theme or moving the address bar to the bottom of the screen, but Brave does let you group tabs.

 How to choose the best Android browser for you

-For most people, the best Android browser will be the one that comes pre-installed on their phone.
-If you have no beefs with Google's Chrome when you're surfing the web on your smartphone, you should keep using that browser and not really sweat having to track down another option.
+For most people, the best Android browser will be the one that comes pre-installed on their phones.
+If you have no beefs with Google's Chrome when you're surfing the web on your smartphone, you should keep using that browser and not really sweat about having to find another option.

 However, if you don't use Chrome on your desktop browser, you may find it more productive to switch to the mobile version of the browser you do use.
-Opera, Firefox and Microsoft Edge all have versions for Android, and they're worth exploring if those are your desktop browsers of choice.
+Opera, Firefox, Brave, Vivaldi and Microsoft Edge all have versions for Android, and they're worth exploring if those are your desktop browsers of choice.

 You'll also want to consider privacy and ad-blocking features when deciding between the best Android browsers.
 Many of the mainstream browsers offer some form of those features, but for an extra layer of privacy, you may want to turn to a browser that specializes in keeping your online activity safe from prying eyes.